What is metatarsus adductus?

 How is metatarsus adductus diagnosed?

-An infant with metatarsus adductus has a high arch and the big toe has a wide separation from the second toe and deviates inward.
+An infant with metatarsus adductus often has a high arch and the big toe has a wide separation from the second toe and turns inward.
 Flexible metatarsus adductus is diagnosed if the heel and forefoot can be aligned with each other with gentle pressure on the forefoot while holding the heel steady.
 This technique is known as passive manipulation.